Minimax Filtering via Relations between Information and Estimation: Proof

-In \cite{gallager76}, Gallager showed that minimax redundancy is equal to the capacity of the virtual channel, where its input is $\theta\in\Theta$ and output is drawn by probability measure $P_{\theta}(x^n)$, i.e., \bea R_n = C_n \eea where $C_n = \sup_w I_w (\Theta;X^n)$.
+In \cite{gallager76}, Gallager showed that minimax redundancy is equal to the capacity of the virtual channel, where its input is $\theta\in\Lambda$ and output is drawn by probability measure $P_{\theta}(x^n)$, i.e., \beas R_n = C_n \eeas where $C_n = \sup_w I (\Theta;X^n)$ and the supremum is over all priors of random variable $\Theta$ on $\Lambda$.